PseudoDevs/IamGhost/bmd7.md

-Last updated: 2024-04-10 04:29:35
+Last updated: 2024-04-10 04:30:10
-Random Quote: Stacey, six kids in five years!
-The woman's basically a ride to the waterpark. - Ted Mosby
+Random Quote: Only a fool humbles himself when the world is so full of men eager to do that job for him.  -  Theon Greyjoy